LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 Finally, onto deleting.
 We won't use it now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove.

-**Be careful with the `rm` command**, as you don't want to delete files that you do not mean to.
+**We have to be careful with the `rm` command**, as we don't want to delete files that we do not mean to.
-**Unlike deleting from within your Graphical User Interface, there is *no* recycling bin or undo options**.
-For that reason, if you are in doubt, you may want to exercise caution or maintain a regular backup of your data.
+**Unlike deleting from within our Graphical User Interface, there is *no* recycling bin or undo options**.
+For that reason, if in doubt, we may want to exercise caution or maintain a regular backup of your data.

 The syntax for `rm` is the same as `cp` and `mv`: